buildkite/docs/pages/integrations/sso/okta.md

 ### Provisioning existing users

 Existing Okta users aren't automatically provisioned in Buildkite; you'll need to sync your users in order to deprovision them.
+Users will have their Buildkite accounts created via [JIT provisioning](/docs/integrations/sso#frequently-asked-questions-do-you-support-jit-provisioning).

 This can be done one of two ways: